-Personal Capital’s money management tools can help you figure out where your money is going now.
+Free online money management tools can help you figure out where your money is going now.
 Then you can identify areas where you can save to have more money to save and pay off debt.

 2. Make sure you have an emergency fund

 When you’re paying off debt, it can often feel frustrating to push it off any longer.
 But if you don’t have an emergency fund in place, it’s best to make your minimum debt payments and put extra money toward an emergency fund.

 It might seem counterintuitive to save before paying off high-interest debt.
 But without an emergency fund, any financial emergency just means you’ll have to go even further into debt.
 And if you have to put unexpected bills on a credit card, you’ll end up paying more for them in the long-run because of the interest charges.

 Saving for retirement comes with certain tax advantages.
 Contributions to a 401k or traditional IRA are made on a pretax basis, meaning the contribution is removed from your taxable income and thus reduces the taxes you’ll pay for the year.
 Additionally, the first $2,500 of student loan interest you pay each year is tax-deductible.
 Depending on your situation, it might make sense to figure out what balance of saving and debt-payoff result in the best tax savings.

 It’s easy to say that you want to get out of debt early.
 But for many people, those words never turn into action.
 Once you decide to tackle your debt, write down a specific plan.
 Outline how much extra you’ll put toward debt each month.
 You can even update your auto-pay so that you’re automatically paying the higher amount.

 You can track all of your spending, saving and investing with Personal Capital’s free financial dashboard.
 Millions of people use this technology to stay on track with their financial goals.
 You can use the tools to:

 - Organize your spending and set a monthly target